Mayo Clinic's approach

 Expertise and individualized care

 Mayo Clinic doctors are committed to providing evidence-based care and use of stress management approaches that have been tested for effectiveness and safety.
-Mayo Clinic researchers conduct studies to improve stress management approaches.
+Mayo Clinic researchers conduct studies to improve stress management approaches in the Integrative Medicine and Health Research Program.

 These Mayo Clinic researchers developed a Stress Management and Resiliency Training (SMART) Program for improving resiliency and quality of life, and reducing stress and anxiety.
-Studies show that the 90-minute program had positive results for physicians and patients.
+Studies have found the training to have positive results.

 Locations, travel and lodging